 At Furubotten Law, APC we understand how important your children are to you.
 Whether you are part of a divorce, legal separation or paternity action, your child’s future can often depend on the outcome of these very important cases.
 In fact, your own future is often intertwined with the outcome of a child custody case.
+Having an experienced child custody attorney on your side can make all the difference.

 California courts are required to determine what child custody arrangements are in the best interests of the children.
 Child custody cases are not decided based upon what a parent wants or needs.
 However, the courts do encourage the parents to try and agree on a parenting plan.
 If the parents do agree on a parenting plan, the child custody agreement must also be approved and signed by a judge.
 If the parents cannot agree on a child custody parenting plan, the judge can make an immediate decision but will usually refer the parents to a mediator.
 The parents can hire a private mediator but many choose to go through Family Court Services which will arrange mediation of the dispute between the parties.